enzupiechaczek/log-analyzer/README.md

 # Failed-Login Log Analyzer

-A lightweight Python tool that parses SSH authentication logs and flags IP addresses showing signs of brute-force login attempts — a common early indicator of an active attack against a server.
+A lightweight Python tool that parses SSH authentication logs and flags IP addresses showing signs of brute-force login attempts, a common early indicator of an active attack against a server.

 ## What It Does